man sitting on roof at night

 wendys digital personalization

-As an Acquia global select partner and a Leader in Gartner’s Magic Quadrant for Global Marketing Agencies, VMLY&R has created award-winning campaigns for renowned brands like Wendy’s, Heinz and Sprint.
+Over the years, VMLY&R has created award-winning campaigns for renowned brands like Wendy’s, Heinz and Sprint.
 During his career, David has seen a large shift in how companies achieve success.
 Brands today are moving away from product-focused offerings toward a service-based economy.
 “Our clients come to us for the rubric of how to create a connected brand,” David says.

 Launching Connected Experiences